Trenton–Mercer Airport: Ground transportation

 American Airlines announced in July 2025 that it will establish a connecting bus to Philadelphia International Airport from Trenton Airport.
-The service is ticketed & operated as an airline flight but will utilize buses, given Philadelphia's close proximity to Trenton and available connections as a major hub for American Airlines.
+The service is ticketed and operated as an airline flight but will utilize buses, given Philadelphia's close proximity to Trenton and available connections as a major hub for American Airlines.
 This airside-to-airside service, which is solely for screened passengers who booked a seat on the route, is operated by American's bus service partner, Landline, on the airline's behalf.
-As of September 21, 2025, American Airlines has commenced their bus operations and offered three daily scheduled busses from Trenton to Philadelphia International Airport.
+As of September 21, 2025, American Airlines has commenced its bus operations and offered three daily scheduled buses from Trenton to Philadelphia International Airport.